 This extension defines RDMAP use of Queue Number 3 for Untagged Buffers for Atomic Responses.
 This queue is used for tracking outstanding Atomic Requests.

-Shah et al. Expires September 3, 2014 [Page 8] All other DDP and RDMAP control fields MUST be set as described in [RFC5040].
+All other DDP and RDMAP control fields are set as described in RFC 5040.

 4.2.
 RDMA Message Definitions